microsoft/msphpsql/README.md

 	brew install mssql-tools
 	brew install autoconf

-*Note: You need to make sure you install PHP 7+ before you proceed to step 3.
+*Note: Be sure to install PHP 7+ before proceeding to step 3.
 The Microsoft PHP Drivers for SQL Server will only work for PHP 7+.

 ### Step 3: Install the Microsoft PHP Drivers for SQL Server

-*Note: The first step is not required in Mac OS X. PECL installs the stable version when version is not specified.
-You may run `sudo pecl search sqlsrv` to search for the latest releases and `sudo pecl install sqlsrv-[version]` to install a specific version.
+*Note: You can run `sudo pecl search sqlsrv` to search for the latest releases and `sudo pecl install sqlsrv-[version]` to install a specific version.
+PECL installs the stable version when version is not specified.
 Drivers are Mac-compatible starting from `4.1.7preview` release.

+On Ubuntu systems only, run:

-    sudo pear config-set php_ini `php --ini | grep "Loaded Configuration" | sed -e "s|.*:\s*||"` system sudo pecl install sqlsrv
+    sudo pear config-set php_ini `php --ini | grep "Loaded Configuration" | sed -e "s|.*:\s*||"` system

+On all systems, run:

+    sudo pecl install sqlsrv
     sudo pecl install pdo_sqlsrv